Environment

 In the Environment area, Stena influences and contributes to achieving the following goals:

 7. Affordable and Clean energy 13.
 Climate Action 12.
-Responsible Consumption and Production 11.
-Sustainable Cities and Communities 9.
-Industry, innovation and infrastructure 8.
-Decent work and economic growth
+Responsible Consumption and Production 15.
+Life on Land 9.
+Industry, innovation and infrastructure 14.
+Life Below Water

 Read more about all our UN Sustainable Development Goals here